Detail of Song Dynasty Empress Costumes – Hanfu Culture

 Detail of Song Dynasty Empress Costumes – Hanfu Culture-3

-Dragon & Phoenix Hairpin Crown
+Dragon & Phoenix Flower Hairpin Crown

-In today's context, we are accustomed to referring to the Empress's ceremonial crown as a “phoenix crown” and sometimes the bride's jewelry as a “phoenix crown”, but for a long time in ancient China, jewelry as a symbol of female identity was neither a phoenix nor a crown.
+In today's context, we are accustomed to referring to the Empress's ceremonial crown as a “phoenix crown” and sometimes the 's jewelry as a “phoenix crown”, but for a long time in ancient China, jewelry as a of female identity was neither a phoenix nor a crown.
 The so-called “phoenix crowns” we see in most Chinese weddings today are also not the real phoenix crowns.

 Most early Chinese women's jewelry was inspired by nature and decorated with flowers, birds, insects, and animals.
 During the Han and Jin Dynasties, the Empress usually used the Buyao(步摇) and Zaner (簪珥, hairpins, and earrings.
-Mostly used by noblewomen in ancient times) as the jewelry components of the highest dress, with the Buyao in the form of a branch decorated with gold and leaves.
+Mostly used by noblewomen in ancient times) as the jewelry components of the highest dress, with the Buyao in the form of a branch decorated with gold and silver leaves.

 Detail of Song Dynasty Empress Costumes – Hanfu Culture-4